fbpx

 The Grading System in Portugal

-Portugal’s educational system ranks in 24th in the 2022 Best Countries for Education Report, produced by the US News and World Report, BAV Group, and the Wharton School of the University of Pennsylvania.
+Portugal’s educational system ranks in 24th in the 2023 Best Countries for Education Report produced by the US News and World Report, BAV Group, and the Wharton School of the University of Pennsylvania.

 However, it is important to note that families moving to Portugal can expect to find a different grading system from that of their home country for basic education, secondary education, and higher education.

-The basic education program in Portugal is simple:
+The basic school program in Portugal is simple:

 • Upper secondary school: Ages 15 to 18

-For basic education (grades one to nine) a five-point scoring system is used, with 50 percent being the lowest grade to pass.
+For basic schooling (grades one to nine), a five-point scoring system is used, with 50 percent being the lowest grade to pass:

 • 90-100 percent – Muito bom – Very good